Grademark/grademark/README.md

 ### Create a strategy

-This is a very simple and very naive mean reversion strategy.
+This is a very simple and very naive mean reversion strategy:

 ```javascript
 const strategy = {